-The BSc (Hons) Professional Practice in Engineering Management is a one year 'top-up' degree specifically designed for those working in the capacity of a site engineering manager (building services or construction) or hoping to soon progress into this role.
-They will already have either a Level 5 qualification, such as a foundation degree or Higher National Diploma or other equivalent course in an engineering or construction discipline, or they will gain entry to the programme through the accreditation of prior learning achieved through their work having at least five years' experience in the role.
+The BSc Professional Practice in Engineering Management is a one year top-up degree specifically designed for those working in the capacity of a site engineering manager (building services or construction) or hoping to soon progress into this role.

 Studying on this professional and work-based learning programme will enable you to negotiate work activities and projects with your employer/workplace mentor that will count towards the achievement of your degree.
 This means that to undertake the programme you will need to be employed (or in unpaid work) in an engineering capacity on a construction site.
 Work-based activities and projects that you negotiate will provide evidence of your learning in the workplace towards the successful completion of the degree.

 The programme has been designed to enable people who are currently working in the construction industry, including those with significant experience, to gain a university degree and contribute to their professional body membership.
 It is also specifically designed to enable existing and aspiring managers in the construction industry to gain recognition for their professional learning towards a degree qualification.
 The academic requirements of the programmes are met through the completion of current projects and work activities that candidates undertake in the workplace.